hemerajs/hemera/packages/hemera-joi/README.md

 ## Response validation

 You can validate the response payload as well if you use the `postJoi$` property.
-Response error aren't validated but must be from type `Error`.
+Response error isn't validated but must be from type `Error`.

 ### Missing fields